nitrogene/Benchmark/README.md

-# Benchmark
+# Benchmarking DotNetCore 2.1, 2.2,3.0 and CLR 4.7.2
 Following [Stephen Toub](https://devblogs.microsoft.com/dotnet/author/toub/) [post from April 2018 on DotNetCore 2.0 and 2.1 benchmarks](https://devblogs.microsoft.com/dotnet/performance-improvements-in-net-core-2-1/), I have decided to update it with latest DotNetCore3.0 preview.
 Most of the following are taken from his post.
+The benchmarking library is [benchmarkdotnet.](https://benchmarkdotnet.org/)

 # Experimental setup
 All benchmarks were run on the same computer (Dell XPS 9550, in flight mode, antivirus off):